Are you having trouble getting started or making progress on the Architect Exam?!?? Is the self-guided nature of the ARE not working for you?

 - Last year, AIA Portland spent significant time, money, and energy creating an art exhibition for an international architecture firm.
 This project was completely mismanaged, over budget, and behind schedule—causing several programs and lectures (that could earn money for the AIA) to be canceled or disrupted.
 Many members were frustrated by this disruption.

-- AIA Portland has their arms tied behind their backs with repaying the loan from a renovation they did to their building 10 years ago.
+- AIA Portland has their arms tied behind their backs with repaying the loan from a renovation they did to their building 10 years ago, a building they don’t even own.
 AIA Portland Leaders have shown zero interest in serving their members, building community, or furthering the profession—UNLESS they can make a profit from it.
 While I support AIA Portland with repaying their loan, they have focused too much on running it like a business—at the expense of providing value to their members, ESPECIALLY the younger members of AIA Portland.

 - The good people on the Emerging Professional Committee are spending all their energy being distracted with challenges created by the leaders of AIA Portland, rather than being productive.
 There are many more frustrating situations that I could keep discussing, but instead I’ll just stop.